 No actuarial accrued liability is included for participants who terminated without being vested prior to the valuation date, except those who are owed a refund of contributions.

 Changes in Methods and Procedures Since the Prior Year

-There have been no changes to the methods and procedures since the prior year.
+There have been no changes to methods or procedures since the prior valuation.

 ECONOMIC ASSUMPTIONS